raphaelreiss/ADA_project/README.md

   q3.4: Correlate total amount of calories consumed per houshold with health parameters

-  q3.5: Determine family stability (definition of stability?) according to consumption

-  q3.6: Predict individual behaviour based on consumption

-  q3.7: Identify consumption patterns that are suggestive of addiction (alcohol, tobacco, prescription drugs)

-  q3.8 Effect of marketing strategies (coupons) on customer engagement

-  q3.9: Time spent in store and amount spent

-  q3.10: Budgeting: calculate price per kilo and identify outliers that appear systematically to track consumption
+  q3.5: Budgeting: calculate price per kilo and identify outliers that appear systematically to track consumption

-  q3.11: Correlate macro-consumption trends with important local news events

-  q3.12: Identify different shopper profiles using unsupervised clustering

-  q3.13: Identify items that are only purchased at specific times of day
+  q3.6: Identify items that are only purchased at specific times of day

-  q3.14: Observe seasonal variation of shoping trends (Holiday season)
+  q3.7: Observe seasonal variation of shoping trends (Holiday season)

+  q3.8: Correlate macro-consumption trends with important local news events

+  **4. Creating Useful Tools**
+  q4.1: Create a suggestion method which given the budget profile/nutrition habit of the customer would allow him to purchase more nutritious and balanced food for an equivalent price

+  q4.2: Suggest to the customer the best time when to do his groceries according to the affluence

+  q4.3: Identify consumption patterns that are suggestive of addiction (alcohol, tobacco, prescription drugs)

+  q4.4: Predict as precisely as possible consumption of perishable food (such as vegetable) in order to prevent food waste.

-  q3.15: Predict the date and amount of the next transaction
+  q3.5: Predict the date and amount of the next transaction

+  q4.6 Predict the Effect of marketing strategies (coupons) on customer engagement

+  q4.7: Time spent in store and amount spent

 # Dataset
 - Dunnhumby: The complete journey, csv 300mb